Panorama photo of Miller House and Garden, by Thomas Schiff

-Eero Saarinen turned over the interior design details to Alexander Girard, who enlivened the rigorous architecture with brightly colored rugs, pillows, and wall hangings.
+Eero Saarinen turned the interior design details over to Alexander Girard, who enlivened the rigorous architecture with brightly colored rugs, pillows, and wall hangings.
 “He made the house a home,” says Kevin Roche.
 “His sense of color was remarkable.”
 Behind the cylindrical fireplace in the living room, Girard designed storage cabinets for the Millers’ collection of antiques and art from all over the world.
 For seating, he sunk a fifteen-foot-square conversation pit into the floor.
 “The kids had overnight pajama parties in there,” recalls Irwin Miller.- from Classic Modern: Midcentury Modern at Home By Deborah Dietsch

 Alexander Girard’s work imbued modern interiors with strong colors and playful patterns that brought warmth and comfort to rooms that might otherwise have seemed severe and uninviting.
 For the Miller House, Girard designed a wide range of interior architectural details, including a 50-foot long main storage wall and the conversation pit, as well as a seasonally changing program of textiles that enlivened the interiors.
 Working with Xenia Miller, he selected ornaments and antiques to personalize the house.
 He also designed several rugs for the house, including one composed of emblems that represent family history and associations.
 There are ‘Y’s for Yale (Mr. Miller’s alma-mater), representations for each child, and additional symbols of meaning to the family.
 Some of the chair cushions designed by Girard also feature the initials of family members.
 His passion for folk art is also visible in the objects chosen for the interior of the house. – from Indianapolis Museum of Art website

 Read a blog post about Finding Girard in Columbus on the Indianapolis Museum of Art website.